Zulkir/VulkaNet/README.md

 # VulkaNet
-.NET wrapper for the Vulkan graphics API
+.NET / C# wrapper for the Vulkan graphics API